Web Accessibility Assessment and Authoring Resources

 Audience: Instructors, staff, students, anyone who uses technology

 Remote Learning for Students: A collaborative accessibility resource provided by our friends at the University of Michigan and Michigan State University to support students in their transition to online learning.

 The University of Iowa is committed to providing information technology and systems that are accessible to all users, including users with disabilities and users of assistive technologies.
 In support of this commitment, the University maintains a Web Accessibility Policy, along with standards and practices that define a minimum degree of accessibility.

-Within OneIT, the IT Accessibility Group provides assistance with policy and technical guidelines, training, consultation, and advocacy for accessibility efforts at Iowa.
+Housed within the Information Security and Policy Office (ISPO), the IT Accessibility Group provides assistance with policy and technical guidelines, training, consultation, and advocacy for accessibility efforts at Iowa.
 The IT Accessibility group works closely with numerous offices and individuals on the Iowa campus to pursue equivalent opportunity and access to all.
 Our campus partners include:

 - Student Disability Services